-Standard 1: CONTENT AND PEDAGOGICAL KNOWLEDGE
+CONTENT AND PEDAGOGICAL KNOWLEDGE

-The provider ensures that candidates develop an understanding of the critical concepts and principles of their discipline and facilitates candidates' reflection of their personal biases to increase their understanding and practice of equity, diversity, and inclusion.
-The provider is intentional in the development of their curriculum and clinical experiences for candidates to demonstrate their ability to effectively work with diverse P-12 students and their families.
+The provider ensures that candidates develop an understanding of the critical concepts and principles of their discipline and facilitates candidates' reflection to increase their understanding and implementation of research-based practices.
+The provider is intentional in the development of their curriculum and clinical experiences for candidates to demonstrate their ability to effectively work with all P-12 students and their families.
+For each component in Standard 1, the provider ensures candidates demonstrate their knowledge and application of Georgia's Teacher Assessment on Performance Standards (TAPS).